izak/documentation/github-bookeditor.md

   to somewhere
 * inside the repo run `vagrant up` from a command line
   * There is currently a bug in the build that makes it not run fully on the first pass, the workaround is to log into the vm after running `vagrant up` with `vagrant ssh`, then go into `/vagrant` and run `npm install`.
 That will complete the build for you.
-* Vagrant will take a while to configure the new vm when it''s done you will be able to hit "33.33.33.10" in a web browser and see the editor
+* Vagrant will take a while to configure the new vm when it's done you will be able to hit "33.33.33.10" in a web browser and see the editor

 ## Installation on Ubuntu Linux